-I answered a question on problems with an aggressive dog on 15 December 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on problems with an aggressive dog on Philosophy in Action Radio on 15 December 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What should a person do about a neighbor's aggressive dog?
 My husband was attacked (but barely injured) by a neighbor's dog.
 No one else was in the room at the time.
 Our children often play at this person's house, and the dog has always been friendly in the past.
 How do you suggest handling the situation?
 Should we allow our children to play with the dog, as we always have in the past?
 What should the owner do about the dog?

 My Answer, In Brief: An aggressive dog is dangerous, so you need to have a calm but frank conversation with the owner, set limits for your family, and teach everyone about dealing with strange dogs.

 - Duration: 16:47

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 For many years, I've enjoyed countless excellent courses from The Great Courses (formerly, The Teaching Company).
 I've received a second college education with stellar teachers such as Bart Ehrman, Elizabeth Vandiver, Alan Kors, and others.
 Their courses are a bargain when on sale, particularly compared to the price of college courses!

 If you're not quite sure where to start, try Bart Ehrman's stellar course on the history of early Christianity: From Jesus to Constantine.